Demet-123/medical-ai-evaluation-portfolio/README.md

-# medical-ai-evaluation-portfolio
+# Medical AI Evaluation Portfolio

+Physician with 20+ years of experience in the pharmaceutical industry and clinical trials, transitioning into medical AI.

-A portfolio showcasing the transition of a physician and clinical research expert into medical AI, focusing on the evaluation of AI models for clinical validity, safety, and real-world impact.
+This portfolio focuses on evaluating AI models for clinical validity, safety, and real-world applicability.